matrix-org/matrix.org/content/docs/developers/_index.md

 API, but they also communicate with clients in a standard way: the Client-Server API.

-Clients are pieces of software who can use a Matrix account to send and receive events from a specific homeserver.
+Clients are pieces of software that can use a Matrix account to send and receive events from a specific homeserver.
 The clients themselves only ever talk to the homeserver of the account they're using.
 If a client uses the `@alice:example.com` account, they will only talk to `example.com`.